MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 |Win + Up|Maximize the current window|

 ## What's next?
-After you create your guide, select an alignment method, and create your tasks and steps, you’re ready to [test things out on HoloLens in a real-world environment, and place your holograms](hololens-authoring.md).
+After you create your guide, select an anchoring method, and create your tasks and steps, you’re ready to [test things out on HoloLens in a real-world environment, and place your holograms](hololens-authoring.md).

 > [!IMPORTANT]
 > When switching between PC and HoloLens, be sure to select **Refresh** when starting work on a device to ensure that you have the latest version of the guide.